 In case it is jammed, remove the auger.
 Use a screwdriver to gently pry off the pellets.
-If there is any residual debris, use sandpaper to gently cut it away.
+If there is any residual debris, use a shop vac to suck it all up.

-Replace the auger and start up the grill once again.
+Replace the auger and start up the grill back up.

 This is something that you should get into the habit of doing.
 Although you don’t have to clear out the firepot with every cook, check on it regularly.